MengshaLiu/Airbnb-Monthly-Snapshot-Table-Design/README.md

 ## Data Model
 ![airbnb-data-model](Airbnb-data-model.png)
-This Data model comprises of a central fact table, monthly_listing_summary_snapshots, which aggregate income and occupancy metrics monthly for each listing.
+This Data model comprises of a central fact table, listing_monthly_summary_snapshots, which aggregate income and occupancy metrics monthly for each listing.
 Connecting this are four dimentional tables(listing_dim, host_dim, month_dim and neighbourhood_dim) offering contextual information on the listing, host, neighbourhood and month.

 ## Implementation on Google BigQuery
 #### Before Start